cloudmesh-community/hid-sp18-523/project-report/report.md

 models were implemented in python notebook code.

-Best model was decided based on accuracy and that was used for prediction of sales price of items across all store outlets.
+Best model was decided based on accuracy and that was used for prediction of sales quantity of items across store outlets which helps in inventory and stock management.

 Model was  deployed on Azure Cloud, AWS Cloud and Local machine for predicting prices.
 Docker image was created for reproducing.